pirsch-analytics/docs/content/settings/developer.md

 The dialog popping up will show the unique client ID and secret, which you need to save.
 Treat the secret like a password.
 Once the dialog is closed, there is no way to view the secret again.
 Should you lose the secret, you will have to create a new client.

 ![Clients](/dashboard/settings-client.png)

+## Disable Scripts

+You can disable the option to send page views and events via the JavaScript snippets.
+This will deny any requests made by browsers.